deammion/Engr-Project/project_requirement/project-requirement.md

 ### 6.1 Assumptions and dependencies

 One page on assumptions and dependencies (9.5.7).<br>

+Below is a list of assumptions and dependencies for this project:<br>

-We are assuming that during the collection phase, the websites scanned will be clean.
+It is assumed that during the collection phase, the websites scanned will be clean <br>
-We are assuming that anyone using our program is using either Edge, Chrome or FireFox.
+It is assumed that users of this program will have access to either of the following browsers, Edge, Chrome or FireFox<br>
+It is assumed that users have access to a technological device (i.e., computer, cellular phone, tablet)<br>
+It is assumed that users have access to internet to run this program<br>
-A dependency is that the browsers used must be either Edge, Chrome or FireFox.
+A dependency is that the browsers used must either be Edge, Chrome or FireFox <br>

 ### 6.2 Acronyms and abbreviations